nhejazi/ezPkgs/notes_jupyter.md

   devtools::install_github('IRkernel/IRkernel')
   IRkernel::installspec(user = FALSE)
   ```
-n.b., on Mac OSX this must be done within an R session started from the terminal.
+N.B., on Mac OSX this must be done within an R session started from the terminal.

 - To update the IRkernel package, within R, run `devtools::install_github(...)`
   lines again.